 Derrickhands are crew members on offshore oil or gas rigs.
 They work on a platform attached to the derrick (mast), usually about 20-25 metres above the rig floor.
-The derrick or mast supports the rig’s drilling assembly.
+The derrick supports the rig’s drilling assembly.
 Derrickhands work under the supervision of the driller.

 They are also known as Drilling Fluid Operators (DFO).